SECURITIES AND EXCHANGE COMMISSION

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-On January 8, 2017, Douglas S. Ingram, President and Chief Executive Officer of Sarepta Therapeutics, Inc. (the Company) disclosed certain preliminary financial information for the year ended December 31, 2017 during the Companys presentation at the 36th Annual J.P.
+On January 7, 2019, Douglas S. Ingram, President and Chief Executive Officer of Sarepta Therapeutics, Inc. (the Company) disclosed certain preliminary financial information for the year ended December 31, 2018 during the Companys presentation at the 37th Annual J.P.
 Morgan Healthcare Conference (the Conference) and in discussions with third parties at the Conference.
-Specifically, the Company disclosed that the Company generated approximately $57.3 million in revenue (unaudited) in the fourth quarter ended December 31, 2017, and approximately $154.6 million in revenue (unaudited) in the year ended December 31, 2017 from sales of EXONDYS 51® (eteplirsen) Injection.
-The Company also issued a press release disclosing such information.
+Specifically, the Company disclosed its cash position of $1.1 billion as of December 31, 2018 and that the Company generated approximately $84.4 million in revenue (unaudited) in the fourth quarter ended December 31, 2018, and approximately $301 million in revenue (unaudited) in the year ended December 31, 2018 from sales of EXONDYS 51® (eteplirsen) Injection.
 A copy of the slide presentation associated with this announcement is furnished as Exhibit 99.1 and is incorporated herein by reference.
-A copy of the press release is furnished as Exhibit 99.2 and is incorporated herein by reference.

 The disclosure in Item 2.02 above is hereby incorporated by reference into this Item 7.01.